 If you're feeling vulnerable or lonely, we're here to help – and now we're just a phone call away

-The coronavirus outbreak has stopped long-term volunteer Chris doing her job as usual – so instead, she's taking calls on our coronavirus support line
+The Covid-19 pandemic has stopped long-term volunteer Chris doing her job as usual – so instead, she's taking calls on our support line

 As a former nurse and British Red Cross volunteer of 35 years, Chris is used to stepping in to help whenever needed.

 As a key part of our psychosocial support team, she was there providing emotional support and advice to those affected by the London bombings in 2005 and flew out to Tunisia following the terror attack in 2015.

-But now in these strange new times, she found another way to help on the front lines of the coronavirus emergency by taking calls on our coronavirus support line.
+But now in these strange new times, she found another way to help on the front lines of the Covid-19 emergency by taking calls on our support line.

 Keeping together while we're apart

-Designed to provide practical and emotional support to people who are lonely or worried, or who are finding it hard to access food or medication due to the outbreak, the number is open daily from 10am to 6pm.
+Designed to provide practical and emotional support to people who are lonely or worried, or who are finding it hard to access food or medication due to the pandemic, the number is open daily from 10am to 6pm.
 Staff and volunteers give support and advice to callers, and connect them with local services.

 “A lot of the calls are from people who need urgent shopping,” said Chris.
 “They’ve either managed on their store cupboard for a while, and a neighbour has been getting them some milk and bread in the interim, but they haven’t had a proper shop for quite a while.